mendix/docs/content/en/docs/refguide/modeling/integration/rest-binary.md

 ## 1 Introduction

-This guide will cover how to use REST to send and retrieve files, including images, in Studio Pro.
+This guide covers how to use REST to send and retrieve files, including images, in Studio Pro.

 You will learn about the following: